 - Fill both the teapot and the cups about halfway with hot water to pre-heat them.
 Tilt them a bit so that the water creeps up the side and then rotate them so the insides get wet all the way around.
 Then pour the water out.

 - Put 1 teaspoon of tea leaves into the teapot for every 8 oz.
 (236 ml) of water.

 - Fill the teapot with 80-90ºC (180-194ºF) water.

 - Place the lid on the teapot and let the tea steep for 2 minutes.

 - Pour the tea into the teacups and enjoy your tea!

 With these teas you want to be careful not to over-brew them, especially cheaper varieties, as they can easily become bitter.
 Because of that, the amounts and times given in the instructions are somewhat conservative; use them as a rough guide.

-If you’re not looking for the highest quality and just want a drinkable, inexpensive tea, Amazon has a lot of options.
+If you don’t care so much about quality and just want a drinkable, inexpensive tea, Amazon has a lot of options.
 Personally, I like this one.
-It’s not something I would serve guests, but it’s good for filling a thermos and drinking throughout the day or for making iced tea.
+It’s not the greatest, but it’s decent and inexpensive.
+I’d use it to fill a thermos and drink throughout the day or to make iced tea.

 My favorite option is the award winning Biodynamic Darjeeling from Art of Tea.
 While I’m not a fan of the name, the tea itself is excellent and it costs quite a bit less than you would expect.